buzzingpixel/executive-ee/docs/queue.md

 ## Adding items to the queue

-Adding items to the queue fairly simple.
+Adding items to the queue is fairly simple.
 Here's an example:

 ```php
 <?php